PeterKaminski09/baskup/README.md

 ![screen shot 2018-11-16 at 1 10 55 pm](https://user-images.githubusercontent.com/5935411/48647550-2c7a0200-e9a1-11e8-832a-4500ea67e571.jpg)

-### *Update: 10/23/2017*
+### *Update: 10/23/2017 -- Baskup 2.0*

-Download the MacOS app for contact recognition, timestamps, and automated backups (coming soon)
+Download the MacOS app for contact recognition & timestamps

 *Most future improvements to Baskup will only be available on the desktop version.*